lorierickson/hc_Terraform/Getting Started_edits.md

 commands will detect it and remind you to do so if necessary.
 ```

-After the configuration directory is initialized, you can provision the resources using the `apply` command.
+After the configuration directory is initialized, use the `apply` command to create the resources.

 ```shell
 $ terraform apply
 ```

-The command may take up to a few minutes to run and will display a message indicating that the resource was created.
-The output will show you the changes that are to be made to the resources, and asks whether you want to perform the actions.
+The `apply` command scans the current directory for configuration files, and may take a few minutes to run.
+Terraform summarizes the configuration plan, and asks whether you want to perform the actions.

 ```shell
  # docker_image.nginx will be created